German Shepherd Rescue of

 The rewards of knowing that you've saved the life of a sweet, beautiful German Shepherd dog (or any other breed), and made that dog feel loved, are MUCH greater than whatever inconvenience the dog may cause or the pain of letting him or her go to a new home.

-If you, the German Shepherd-loving populace, will not extend a helping hand to the numerous German Shepherds housed in area shelters and facing euthanasia, WHO WILL?
+If you, the German Shepherd-loving community, will not extend a helping hand to the numerous German Shepherds housed in area shelters and facing euthanasia, WHO WILL?

 PLEASE consider fostering a German Shepherd for GSRSV!
 See the page Save a German Shepherd's Life: Become a Foster Caretaker